 Everybody comes to the Our Lady of Rheims Convent on the hill when a storm (and a broken dam?) floods the entire area.
 The idealistic, impulsive Sister Mary Bonaventure (Claudette Colbert) breaks the rules and the law when she goes out of her way to prove the innocence of the tried-and-convicted Valerie Carns (Ann Blyth) — who was on her way to be executed for murder when the rains intervened.
 But who is the real killer?
 The Convent halls are packed with suspects — a couple of other doctors (including Robert Douglas), a weak-minded servant (Michael Pate) and women both confused (Anne Crawford) and bitter (Phyllis Stanley).
 Good performances from Connie Gilchrist, Norma Varden and Gladys Cooper compensate for paper-thin, obvious characterizations; William Daniels’ spooky cinematography is a big asset.
 Come for the camp histrionics, not the mystery.

 The dealbreaker is the presentation of Ann Blyth’s death row-bound Valerie.
-Although she was scheduled to be hanged in the morning, Valerie is attired and made up in full glamour mode.
+Although scheduled to be hanged in the morning, Valerie is attired and made up in full glamour mode.
 Douglas Sirk can’t do much about that or Valerie’s outrageously overwritten outbursts.
 His solution is to just let Blythe howl like a fire siren, lashing out at everyone around her.
 Blyth is doing the right thing — but Sirk realizes that the exaggerated dramatics require the close-ups of her shouting her lines.

-It’s highly enjoyable, even if the play’s germ of an idea about Good Nun Ethics is trampled in the melodramatic stampede.
+It’s highly enjoyable even if the play’s germ of an idea about Good Nun Ethics gets trampled in the melodramatic stampede.
 Sister Mary repeatedly disobeys instructions to play cupid for Valerie and her boyfriend (Philip Friend).
 When she abandons her post, she’s blamed for the near-death of a baby.
 Everyone thinks it insane to question a closed murder case, but Sister Mary is divinely inspired.
-The film’s refugees debate proper etiquette, class distinctions, etc., in the middle of what’s supposed to be a dire emergency.
+The refugees debate proper etiquette, class distinctions, etc., in the middle of what’s supposed to be a dire emergency.
 The local flood refugees given haven in the Convent stand around like a resentful Greek chorus, grumbling about Sister Mary’s disloyalty and the indecency of having to spend a night under the same roof as a murderess.
 Phyllis Stanley’s miserable nurse behaves in such a nasty manner, one wishes that she’d turn up as a murder victim, just to give the rest of the cast some peace.
 The real killer is easy to spot — the actor in the role played villains almost exclusively.